Elias Hansen (sculptor)

 Elias Hansen (born 1979) is an American sculptor, glass sculptor and installation artist.

-Education
+He lives in New York City, and Seattle, Washington.

+Early life and education

+Elias Hansen was born in 1979, in Indianola, Washington.
+Hansen is the brother of sculptor Oscar Tuazon, and they sometimes collaborate on artwork.
+Their parents were Anna Linzey, and John Hansen, and both were book binders.
+They grew up on the Port Madison Reservation, land governed by the Suquamish Indian Tribe.

-Elias Hansen attended the New Orleans School of Glass and Print in New Orleans and the Larson Red Angus Ranch in Big Timber, MT in 2001.
-He also studied printmaking under Master Printer Keiko Hara at Whitman College in Walla Walla, WA from 1997 to 2001.
-He subsequently attended Ohio State University in Columbus, OH as an Artist in Residence in 2011.
+He attended the New Orleans School of Glass and Print in New Orleans, and the Larson Red Angus Ranch in 2001 in Big Timber, Montana.
+He also studied printmaking under master printer Keiko Hara at Whitman College in Walla Walla, Washington, from 1997 to 2001.

+He subsequently attended Ohio State University in Columbus, Ohio, as an artist-in-residence in 2011.